ngokeith/mke-demo/README.md

 9. Install Jenkins in /dev/jenkins

-10. Install Gitlab in /prod/gitlab-prod and /dev/gitlab-dev, expose gitlab-prod and gitlab-dev on your EDGELB_PUBLIC_AGENT_IP:<10006/10007>
+10. Install Gitlab in /dev/gitlab-dev, expose gitlab-dev on your EDGELB_PUBLIC_AGENT_IP:10006

 11. Install Kafka - Create a topic called performancetest